Blood on the Moon

-Blood on the Moon is a 1948 RKO black-and-white "psychological" Western film noir starring Robert Mitchum, Barbara Bel Geddes, Robert Preston and Walter Brennan.
+Blood on the Moon is a 1948 RKO black-and-white "psychological" Western film noir starring Robert Mitchum, Barbara Bel Geddes, Robert Preston, and Walter Brennan.
 Directed by Robert Wise, the cinematography is by Nicholas Musuraca.
-The movie was shot in California as well as some of the more scenic shots at Red Rock Crossing, Sedona, Arizona.
+The movie was shot mostly in California, and some of the more scenic shots were shot at Red Rock Crossing, Sedona, Arizona.
 The picture is based on the novel Gunman's Chance by Luke Short.

 Plot

 Cowboy drifter Jim Garry is summoned by his friend, smooth-talking Tate Riling.
 Garry rides into an Indian reservation and finds himself in the middle of a conflict between a cattle owner and some homesteaders.
 He meets cattle owner John Lufton, who asks Garry to deliver a note to his family.
 While delivering the message, Garry is confronted by Lufton's daughter Amy, and eventually meets his other daughter, Carol.
 The Luftons suspect that Garry is on Riling's side and are initially hostile, especially Amy.

-Riling tells Garry that he and his partner, Indian agent Jake Pindalest, have devised an elaborate scheme to force Lufton into selling his herd cheaply.
+Riling tells Garry that his partner, Indian agent Jake Pindalest, and he have devised an elaborate scheme to force Lufton into selling his herd cheaply.

 Pindalest has rejected Lufton's cattle as unfit to feed the Indians and ordered him to remove his herd from the reservation within a week.
 Meanwhile, Riling has organized the homesteaders into blocking the move, conning them into believing that he is working in their interest.
 With no other option, Lufton would have to sell his herd at bargain prices or lose everything.
 Lufton would never sell to Riling, but he would to a stranger like Garry.
 Pindalest would then see that the government buys the herd.
 Riling offers Garry $10,000 for his part in the swindle.